 7 Questions You Should Ask When Reviewing Your Current Or Future Math Curriculum

-Leaders of mathematics are accountable for many things: the foremost of these being student outcomes, staff development, assessment and reporting.
-Underpinning all of them is a robust math curriculum.
+Math leaders have many responsibilities.
+The foremost of these being student outcomes, staff development, assessment and reporting.
+Underpinning all of them is a robust math curriculum that serves as a comprehensive math solution.

 It’s actually pretty straightforward.

 A good curriculum should have clear aims and objectives and should be communicated clearly and succinctly.
-Careful thought should be given to sequencing of topics and the rationale for your curriculum model.
+Give careful thought to the scope and sequence of topics and the rationale for your curriculum model.

 A weak curriculum is merely a list or timeline of units of work, independent from each other with limited interleaving.